 40 Years of Excellence in Research & Teaching

 For more than forty years Carleton University has been offering both undergraduate and graduate degrees in the study of Central/East Europe.
-Not only was Carleton the first University to offer this program, Carleton remains to be the only University in the country to offer a Bachelor of Arts ( Honours) program that focuses on all of Europe.
+Not only was Carleton the first University to offer this program, Carleton remains the only University in the country to offer a Bachelor of Arts ( Honours) program that focuses on all of Europe.
+As of 2015, Carleton also offers students the opportunity to take EURUS classes by undertaking the Europe and Russia in the World specialization, through the Bachelor of Global and International Studies (BGInS).

 Why Study Europe, Russia and Eurasia?